aws-powertools/powertools-lambda-java/docs/utilities/sqs_large_message_handling.md

 ## Utility

 If you want to avoid using annotation and have control over error that can happen during payload enrichment use `SqsUtils.enrichedMessageFromS3()`.
-It provides you access with list of `SQSMessage` object enriched from S3 payload.
+It provides you access with a list of `SQSMessage` object enriched from S3 payload.

 Original `SQSEvent` object is never mutated.
 You can also control if the S3 payload should be deleted after successful processing.